Manual Lymphatic Drainage Cranbourne

 It is important to note that those patients who have had breast enhancement surgery also require Lymphatic Drainage massage after their procedure to maintain healthy tissue in that area.

 Book in for a consultation or treatment with one of our experienced lymphatic drainage physiotherapists at Melbourne Muscle Medics.

 Check with your individual fund to see how much your eligible for on your plan.

 The average savings per massage are around $30 per treatment.

 Rebates are available on all our services except for relaxation massages.

 You are able to claim on the spot with hicaps and all you need to pay is the Gap fee.

 Need help?
 Give us a call.

-Why not give us a call, or fill out our online quote form and get a direct response from one of our massage experts.
+Why not give us a call and get a direct response from one of our massage experts.

 We’d be happy to answer any questions and provide advice for no obligation.